pingyhq/pingy-cli/README.md

 Commands:

-  init              Initialise a new or existing website serve [options]   Serve local development version of website export            Export website to a folder for distribution -h, --help        output usage information
+  init            Initialise a new or existing website dev [options]   Serve local development version of website export          Export website to a folder for distribution -h, --help      output usage information
   -V, --version   output the version number
 ```

 ### `init`